LADI/jack-select/README.md

 Lastly, there are menu entries to stop the JACK server and to quit the application.

-To create or edit presets, just use the QJackCtl configuration dialog and make sure you close it with "Ok" so the changes are saved. jack-select will pick up the changes automatically.
+To create or edit presets, just use the QjackCtl configuration dialog and make sure you close it with "Ok" so the changes are saved. jack-select will pick up the changes automatically.